When you lust after these two welders for yourself or to give as a gift for a loved one getting into welding.

 Aluminum welding wire is soft and is easily crushed and tangled.

-You could try, sure, but don’t be surprised if you give up in frustration.
+You could try, sure, but don’t be surprised when you give up in frustration.

 Both are MIG welders, which means they can use solid wire and shielding gas for welding.

-Being able to use solid wire and gas means fewer spatters as you weld and could give you neater welds.
+When you use solid wire and gas you get fewer spatters as you weld.
+And you could get you neater welds.

 On the Hobart 130 although this welder has a built in gas valve, the welder is not supplied with a gas hose or a regulator.
-This is seen as an option and will need to be purchased separately.
+This is an option and you’ll need to be buy one separately.